adw4ith/Crime-dashboard/README.md

-\## 📊 Overview
+📊 Overview

-The \*\*Crime Analysis Dashboard\*\* provides an intuitive interface for users to:
+The Crime Analysis Dashboard provides an intuitive interface for users to:

-\- Explore trends in reported crimes over time
+ - Explore trends in reported crimes over time

-\- Visualize hotspots on an interactive map
+ - Visualize hotspots on an interactive map

-\- Filter by year, month, or type of crime
+ - Filter by year, month, or type of crime

-\- Compare categories such as theft, assault, burglary, and more
+ - Compare categories such as theft, assault, burglary, and more